wp-plugins/social-polls-by-opinionstage/readme.txt

 == Description ==

-The Opinion Stage WordPress poll plug-in allows you to easily add social (or standard) polls to your website or Facebook page.
+The Opinion Stage poll plug-in allows you to easily add social (or standard) polls to your website or Facebook page.

 = Poll Examples: =